rostislav-matveev/FvwmPy/README.md

   Packets type: `M_FOR_CONFIG`

-  This handler is capable of processing packets matching `fvwmpy.M_FOR_CONFIG`.
+  This handler is capable of processing packets matching `fvwmpy.M_FOR_CONFIG|fvwmpy.M_SENDCONFIG`.
 It simply records the information in `m.config` database.
 You can insert the following lines in your code to keep the database up to date

   ```
   m.getconfig()
   m.register_handler(fvwmpy.M_FOR_CONFIG, m.h_saveconfig)
   m.mask |= fvwmpy.M_SENDCONFIG | fvwmpy.M_CONFIG_INFO
   ### If you want to process config in a synchronous manner
   m.register_handler(fvwmpy.M_FOR_CONFIG, m.h_unlock)
-  m.syncmask |= fvwmpy.M_SENDCONFIG|fvwmpy.M_FOR_CONFIG
+  m.syncmask |= fvwmpy.M_SENDCONFIG | fvwmpy.M_FOR_CONFIG
   ```
   `m.h_saveconfig(pack)` does not send *NOP UNLOCK* command to FVWM.
   In case you want to process configuration information synchronously